 Which app should I use on the GR20?

 There are countless GPS app options available for you to choose from.
 Of those we’ve used and recommend two options for GR20 hikers: Maps.me and Gaia GPS.
 The main difference between the two apps is that Maps.me is free to download and use, but has limited base maps.
 On the other hand, Gaia GPS requires a $19.99 annual subscription to use but has superior offline base maps and more robust navigational tools.
+Finally, you can use the Hiiker app to navigate on the GR20.
+This app is very easy to use and the basic version is free, although you’ll need to pay for the premium version to access the app offline.
 Check out the comparison below to see how a specific section of the GR20 displays in each of the apps.
 Instructions for downloading and accessing the GPS data for the GR20 for both Maps.me and Gaia GPS are included below.

 As shown above, both apps do a fine job of displaying the route and location points along the way.
 The major difference is that Gaia GPS provides much more in-depth information such as adjacent trails, topographic data, and elevation shading.
 It is for this reason that we highly recommend you spend the $20 to use Gaia GPS.
 However, we definitely understand those who prefer to use the free option.
 If you decide to go that route it is even more important for you to carry paper maps as you may need more detailed information than what Maps.me provides.